 How much does a stairlift cost?Answer

-Costs of a stairlift can vary depending on the type or style of stairs within your home, the stairlift model you choose, what additional options you require and if any associated work is necessary to install the stairlift, (eg, installation of a power supply if a socket isn’t available nearby) .
-As a general guide, prices of reconditioned straight stairlifts start from £950 and curved stairlifts from £3000.
-New, straight stairlifts start from approximately £1,500, and curved stairlifts from £4,000.
+Costs of a stairlift can vary depending on the type or style of stairs within your home, the stairlift model you choose, what additional options you require and if any associated work is necessary to install the stairlift, (e.g. installation of a power supply if a socket isn’t available nearby) .
+As a general guide for new, straight stairlifts start from approximately £1,500 and curved stairlifts from approximately £4,000, and there are often refurbished options available that can help lower this.
 The price of a stairlift does vary depending on any additional options that each customer needs, examples could be powered swivel or powered footrest raisers.
 We can give you an accurate quotation for a stairlift once we have completed our no-obligation, free of charge in-home assessment and determined the stairlift that’s right for you and your home.
 This guarantees that we choose the best possible stairlift options for you to use your stairlift with ease.

 How much does a stairlift cost to run?Answer

 The modern stairlift is very economical, the stairlift is powered by safe sealed rechargeable batteries, mains power is only used to recharge the batteries when a charge is needed, at very low power consumption.

 How are stairlifts fitted, is it to the wall or the steps?Answer

 All stairlifts are actually fitted to the steps, not the wall, which means that there is no damage to your walls or decoration.
 The stairlift brackets or legs, are bolted into the steps, so stairlifts can even be installed on staircases with plasterboard and non-supporting walls.

 How can I be sure that I’m making the right decision, will a stairlift be the right option for me?Answer